-Prices are shown on each product page.
-For project quantities, conservation specifications, or to discuss suitability for a listed building, call 0333 987 4452 or use the contact form.
+Prices are shown on each product page for both sizes and all three finishes.
+For project quantities, specification support, or conservation enquiries, call us on 0333 987 4452 or use the contact form on our website.

 Established 1893 | BS 460:2002 Certified | UK & International Supply | Expert Technical Support | 0333 987 4452